New Ostomy Patient Guide — Free Nurse-Approved Resource | SIIL Ostomy

 Deodorant Drops & Sprays

 Placed inside the pouch to neutralize odor.
 Available as drops, sprays, and sachets.
-Many ostomates find these give significant peace of mind in social situations and at work.
+Many ostomates find these give significant peace of mind in social situations.

 Skin Care Products